npm/npm/doc/files/npm-folders.md

 ### Cycles, Conflicts, and Folder Parsimony

-Cycles are handled using the property of node’s module system that it walks up the directories looking for `node_modules` folders.
+Cycles are handled using the property of Node’s module system that it walks up the directories looking for `node_modules` folders.
 So, at every stage, if a package is already installed in an ancestor `node_modules` folder, then it is not installed at the current location.